InterLinked1/cami/README.md

 The program is named CAMI as it takes its cue from AMI libraries for other languages, such as PAMI, NAMI, and erlami.
 However, it is not affiliated with the Asterisk project (nor other AMI libraries).

+## Compiling

+You may simply statically compile your program with `cami.c` and include the CAMI header files where needed.

+Alternately, you may build and install the library by running `make install`.

 ## Usage

-Simply compile your program with `cami.c` and include the CAMI header files where needed.

 C-AMI allows you to send arbitrary AMI Actions, although some convenience macros are included to make this easier.